darrennorris/ANAimport/README.md

 # ANAimport
 R code to import and tidy rainfall and river flow data from ANA weather stations https://www.snirh.gov.br/hidroweb/mapa

-The function will work with rain (chuva), river flow (Vazao) and river level (Cota) data downloaded from https://www.snirh.gov.br/hidroweb/serieshistoricas .
+The function will work with rain (Chuva), river flow (Vazao) and river level (Cota) data downloaded from https://www.snirh.gov.br/hidroweb/serieshistoricas .

 Data needs to be downloaded in the text (.txt) format.